LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 are continuous.
 As a result,
 $\mathcal{S}'(\mathbb{R}^d) \hookrightarrow \mathcal{D}'(U)$.
 That is,
-distributions are a larger or more general class than tempered distributions.
+distributions are a larger (more general) space than that of tempered distributions.

 Of course, not all smooth functions have compact support.
 Other (in this